vermont42/ProgrammaticLayout/README.md

 // 0: This function is a clean way for clients to instantiate a `BreedDetailVC` with precisely the model data it needs, an instance of `Breed`.
 Clients could initialize `BreedDetailVC` directly, but if they did, they would have to remember to set the `breed` property, which would need to be `internal` rather than `private`.
 In this situation, instances of `BreedDetailVC` would be in an unusable state until clients set the value of the `breed` property.

 The benefit of the approach used here becomes even more apparent when `UIViewController` subclasses have many properties that need to be set.
-Because of autocompletion of `getViewController()`, clients never forget to provide necessary values.
+Because of Xcode's autocompletion of `getViewController()`'s arguments, clients never forget to provide necessary value(s).

 20\.
 To allow the transition from `BreedViewVC` to `BreedDetailVC`, in `BreedBrowseVC.swift`, add the following to the definition of `BreedBrowseVC`: